kubernetes/website/content/en/docs/tutorials/hello-minikube.md

 <!-- overview -->

-This tutorial shows you how to run a sample app on Kubernetes using [Minikube](/docs/setup/learning-environment/minikube) and Katacoda.
+This tutorial shows you how to run a sample app on Kubernetes using [minikube](/docs/setup/learning-environment/minikube) and Katacoda.
 Katacoda provides a free, in-browser Kubernetes environment.

 {{< note >}}
-You can also follow this tutorial if you've installed [Minikube locally](/docs/tasks/tools/install-minikube/).
+You can also follow this tutorial if you've installed minikube locally.
+See [minikube start](https://minikube.sigs.k8s.io/docs/start/) for installation instructions.
 {{< /note >}}